biocarl/til-biocarl/README.md

     -   Change admin login url of CMS
     -   Next to user agent also check for tls handshake e.g. you can fingerprint curl with this - see [here](https://daniel.haxx.se/blog/2022/09/02/curls-tls-fingerprint/)
 -   This strategy is usually only good for keeping unsophisticated bots out.
 But even they can [fusk](https://en.m.wikipedia.org/wiki/Fusker), crawl, brute force a lot of those mitigations

+# 📅 03.09.2022 vim: Delete everything from cursor to the beginning of the line
+- `d0`

+# 📅 03.09.2022 java: platform: What is a JDK and SDK in Java?
+- Java SE JDK or Java SDK usually contains everything you need: compiler, interpreter, documentation, debugger, disassembler

+# 📅 03.09.2022 java: platform: What are the steps a Java code goes through to run on a maschine?
+- javac (compiler): (1) Converts Java code into bytecode and does processing of annotations.
+Here a lot of language specifications are checked type and syntax checks and first optimizations
+- java (bytecode interpreter): (2) Runs .class files by starting runtime environment (JRE) and execution of specific main method and interprets this to maschine native code

+# 📅 03.09.2022 java: platform: What is the difference between JVM and JRE?
+- Java runtime environment (JRE) is Platform specific implementation of Java virtual Machine (JVM)
+- e.g. Oracle implementation of JVM is written in C
+- there is many implementations etc e.g. GraalVM
+- JRE (in addition of the JVM implementation) also contains core libraries and often a JIT compiler
+- JRE does not contain bytecode compiler and other development tools which makes it  a lot smaller than the JDK’s

+# 📅 03.09.2022 java: platform: Why does every Java .class file start with the magic bytes C0FEBABE?
+- magic number is for identifying the class file format (e.g. for JPEG it is FFD8)
+- origin trivia is is explained here: [source](https://news.ycombinator.com/item?id=33049423)
+- You can check this with `xxd` SomeClass.java in the CLI

+# 📅 03.09.2022 java: platform: What does a just-in-time (JIT) compiler do?
+- compiles bytecode to native machine code at runtime when possible or when there is time
+    - the rest is just interpreted normally from the JVM
+    - if there native code (provided by JIT) available the JVM would take that piece of code instead
+    - since time and memory is limited which us need by JIT to do its work the method calls to be optimized by keeping track of the numbers of calls and only is threshold is check it is attempted to optimize with JIT compiler (see also hot method)
+    - that is the reason why a program gets faster over time
+- if a method is called even more times, the JIT compiler tries to optimize the method even more (several levels of optimizations)

+# 📅 03.09.2022 java: platform: How do you package a program with source code?
+- Java Archive (JAR) := Compile Java classes to class files and point to class of main entrypoint in the manifest file.
+If you want to look at the original Java class file you need some decompiler

+# 📅 03.09.2022 java: platform: How to check the current vm?
+- `System.out.println(VM.current().details());`

+# 📅 03.09.2022 java: platform: What is the difference between heap and stack?
+- JVM divides memory (RAM) in those two areas
+- Stack
+    - static memory allocation
+    - primitives values of local scope of method
+    - reference values in local scope but still pointing to heap
+    - last-in-first-out principle (LIFO)
+    - all variables/data to one method is stored in one block and put on to the stack (stack frame)
+    - stack frame is flushed if method returns
+    - Access to this memory is very fast (compared to heap)
+    - thread safe because each thread has own stack
+    - if full: stack overflow exception
+- Heap
+    - for objects, references still stay on stack
+    - if no space left: OOM exception
+    - not thread-safe
+    - Strings are objects and therefore in the heap

+# 📅 03.09.2022 java: platform: How can threads access stack and heap?
+- heap is global access and all threads can access it
+- thread local area is a special area of the heap where each thread has can store objects which are not accessible by other threads
+- stack is bound to a specific thread (private scope)

+# 📅 03.09.2022 java: platform: What is the lifetime of stack and heap?
+- stack: once something in thread finishes execution like return when method   stackframe is removed
+- heap: Garbage collector takes care of it (only if no ref is pointing to it)

+# 📅 03.09.2022 java: platform: Can I skip all the bytecode intermediates and compile directly to native code?
+- Yes, you can do this with e.g. with GraalVm’s native image described here: [source](https://www.graalvm.org/native-image/)

+# 📅 03.09.2022 java: platform: Where to get the source of truth regarding Java spec?
+- Java Language Specification (JLS)
+- VM specs (easier to read): [source](https://docs.oracle.com/javase/specs/index.html)

+# 📅 03.09.2022 java: datatypes: What are the two different data types in Java?
+- Primitive types
+  - Primitive types are assigned by value e.g. `int a = 1; int b = a;`
+  - simply put: How much space we set aside in memory to store the data we want to store
+- if you tell it to use an int the Java program reserves a certain amount of bits/cells to store that information, independent of the actual value within the range
+- Reference types (pointing to object (instance of class or array structure // always combination of primitive types))
+  - is just some number in hex representation to give you the address of the object (remote control metaphor)
+  - in other words: It is merely a pointer pointing to a address in location where the actual elements lie e.g. `int[] a = {1,2}; int[] b = a;` where is `a,b` are just a reference to the same array `{1,2}`
+- Everything initialized with ` new` is a reference type (and String literals)
+- Reference types also hold if you pass a reference to a method

 # 📅 02.09.2022 Testing: Testing beforehand vs Improved observability